 Recommendation Key Elements Potential Impacts Targeted reductions to minimum requirements.
 Lower parking minimums for key land uses in DSP: multifamily residential, office, retail, etc. Reduced parking burden; Improved project feasibility Amend change of use exceptions.
-Allow for parking exceptions for commercial spaces smaller than 5,000 square feet.
-Improved project feasibility Allow tandem/stacked to count towards minimum.
+Allow for parking exceptions for commercial spaces smaller than 5,000 square feet Improved project feasibility Allow tandem/stacked to count towards minimum.
 Residential: 100% of minimum (same unit) Non-residential: 50% of minimum (w/ valet services) Allow shared parking among uses in a mixed-use building.
-3. Provide a menu of alternatives to meet parking requirements.
+Provide a menu of alternatives to meet parking requirements.
 Allow shared parking among different uses or an off-site parking facility by right upon staff approval, provided that the two uses are within the DSP boundaries and within a 1,000 foot walking shed of each other.
-100% of minimum ' 3.
-In-lieu fees: Combination of fee types 01 Fee remains with land use, not property owner Change of use: 100% of \$24,000 per space (one-time) minimum New development 50% of \$600 per space (annual) minimum Adjusted annually 1.
+100% of minimum no. 3.
+In-lieu fees: Combination of fee types O1 7 10007 7 Fee remains with land use, not property owner Change of use: 100% of \$24,000 per space (one-time) minimum New development 50% of \$600 per space (annual) minimum Adjusted annually 2.01010410 1.
 Proximity to transit.
 1/4 mile: 5% reduction 1/8 mile: 10% reduction Provide additional methods to further reduce 2.
 Implement a "point-based" TDM program.
-T parking requirements.
+T. 1 400/ 1 / parking requirements.
 3 "tiers" of parking reduction.
-Tier I: 10% reduction Tier II: 20% reduction parking requirements.
+Tier I: 10% reduction parking requirements.
 Required annual reporting and TMA membership.
-Tier III: 20% reduction Tier III: 30% reduction TDM leasing requirement 5.
+Tier II: 20% reduction Tier III: 30% reduction TDM leasing requirement Tier III.
+30 /6 reddollori 5.
 Require mandatory TMA membership Require all new development in DSP (commercial development great than 30,000 sq. ft, residential developments with 8 or more units) to join the Glendale TMA.
 Additional revenue for mobility programs.
-6. Allow for parking alternatives and reductions as of right.
-Reduce the need for administrative exceptions by providing a well-defined path for meeting and/or reducing minimum requirments.
-Reduced administrative burden; Additional revenue; Consistent regulatory framework 7.
+Allow for parking alternatives and reductions as of right. ternatives and reductions Reduce the need for administrative exceptions by providing a well-defined pain for meeting and/or reducing minimum requirements 7.
 Adopt a bicycle parking ordinance.
 Require all new development in DSP to provide bicycle parking.
 Allow additional vehicle parking reductions for bicycle parking built in excess of minimum standards.
 Formalize bicycle parking as a key mobility strategy.
 Up to 10% reduction.